elmliu/convit-reproduction/README.md

 - The core component of ConViT is gated positional self-attention (GPSA), and ConViT is actually realized by using GPSA to replace the regular self-attention (SA) in ViT. **Therefore, we will focus on the implementation of GPSA**, while the rest of the model and training code will try to keep the same with the official version, so as to retain the maximum experiment reproducibility as well.
 - Moreover, **visualization code** and **ablation study code** for experiments will be added.
 - `GPSA` is implemented in file `convit.py`.
+- For details see the [ConViT paper](https://arxiv.org/abs/2103.10697) by Stéphane d'Ascoli, Hugo Touvron, Matthew Leavitt, Ari Morcos, Giulio Biroli and Levent Sagun.

 ## Experiments to be conducted
 The following experiments are all consistent with those conducted in the paper.